BB31420/Awesome-Googlesheets-Scripts/CraigslistTracking/ReadMe.txt

 Import the three scripts to your app extensions for the sheet

-While having the initial sheet, run the first script GetCraigslistLocalities
+Run the first script GetCraigslistLocalities

 Then run the GetCraigslistCatogories